 The road is long and this place is made for road trips.
 Driving across the continent is an experience in changing landscapes, from state to state the scenery changes as suddenly as state lines are crossed.
 The urban sprawl of California, into the giant deserts of Nevada and Utah then into the mountains and forests of Colorado and into the sweeping plains of Wyoming….and well you get the idea.
 The cities are amazing, don’t sell LA short, there is much more to do there than you realise and New York, any less than a week is a waste of time.
 America is the land where everything is larger than life, including the food of which the quality is also amazing so be prepared to put on two dress sizes…trust me it’s worth it.
 The people are friendly, and mostly incredulous when they meet people doing the great road trip across their great nation.

 To me, basically the final frontier and up until I went to Mexico in 2015 I hadn't stepped foot on the continent.
 I find the ancient cultures of the area fascinating and best of all, I know nothing about them, so I find I can just enjoy the guides speils and be ignorant for once.
-My one tip, is if you are going to stay in a resort, (which was a compromise for me) spend some money and make sure the food is good.
-Hopefully there will be more coming in this area soon.
+In 2019 I manged to get right into South America visiting Argentina, which I absolutely loved and Chile, which I think is more of an aquired taste.
+My favourite so far is Costa Rica, a true lost world of Wildlife and unique landscapes and one place I definately will be returning to.

 What can you say about places with such profound silence and an environment so pristine it has barely been touched by the hand of man?
 How does one describe approaching the continent of Antarctica or seeing Orca's playing in their natural habitat.
 This is the true once in a lifetime (even a lifetime such as mine) of our world.
 I can't stress enough how amazing these places are and that every should attempt a visit at least once in their lifetime.